ArduPilot/ardupilot_wiki/common/source/docs/common-video-landingpage.rst

 The DJI OcuSync Air System is an integrated high-resolution video transmission solution consisting of a camera, Air Unit module, three antennas, and other connectors.
 Working with DJI Goggles RE, the OcuSync Air System supports wireless transmission of video, images, and flight controller information.

-The Air Unit can be attached to racing drones, model airplanes, RC cars, or unmanned enterprise vehicles used for rescue operations and inspections and supports both MSP and Mavlink telemetry input from firmware V01.05.00 and later.
+The Air Unit can be attached to racing drones, model airplanes, RC cars, or unmanned enterprise vehicles used for rescue operations and inspections and supports both MSP and MAVLink telemetry input from firmware V01.05.00 and later.

 Features
 --------
-- Mavlink & MSP Telemetry Input
+- MAVLink & MSP Telemetry Input
 - 2.4 GHz/5.8 GHz dual-frequency transmission
 - FHSS and up to 19 fixed channels
 - High-resolution video transmission up to 1280×960 at 50 fps